-The Fund's investments are comprised of a tactical portfolio of income-producing securities, including up to 80% in investment grade corporate bonds and up to 40% in high yield bonds (i.e., junk bonds), which are defined as corporate bonds rated below Baa by Moody's Investors Service, Inc. ("Moody's"), or equivalently rated by Standard & Poor's Ratings Services ("S&P") or Fitch, Inc. ("Fitch"), or, if unrated, determined to be of comparable quality by Bramshill Investments, LLC (the "Adviser"), the Fund's investment adviser.
+The Fund's investments are comprised of a tactical portfolio of income-producing securities.
+The Fund may invest up to 80% in investment grade corporate bonds.
+The Fund may invest up to 40% in high yield bonds (i.e., junk bonds), which are defined as corporate bonds rated below Baa by Moody's Investors Service, Inc. ("Moody's"), or equivalently rated by Standard & Poor's Ratings Services ("S&P") or Fitch, Inc. ("Fitch"), or, if unrated, determined to be of comparable quality by Bramshill Investments, LLC (the "Adviser"), the Fund's investment adviser.
 The Fund may invest in securities that are in default, which may be rated as low as "D" (default) or its equivalent by the rating agencies.
-The Fund may also invest up to 70% in preferred stocks (including payment-in-kind, fixed to floating rate, convertible, cumulative and non-cumulative, callable, and perpetual), up to 80% in U.S. municipal bonds, and up to 100% in U.S. Treasuries.
+The Fund may also invest up to 70% in preferred stocks (including payment-inkind, fixed to floating rate, convertible, cumulative and non-cumulative, callable, and perpetual), up to 80% in U.S. municipal bonds, and up to 100% in U.S. Treasuries.
 The Fund may also invest up to 15% in fixed income closed-end funds and up to 25% in fixed income exchange traded funds ("ETFs").
 The Fund may also invest up to 25% in foreign issuers of U.S. dollar denominated fixed income securities.
-The Fund may also invest in contingent convertible securities, which are fixed income instruments that are convertible into equity if a pre-specified trigger event occurs.
+The Fund may also invest in contingent convertible securities, which are fixed income instruments that are convertible into equity if a prespecified trigger event occurs.
 Contingent convertible securities have been popular in the context of crisis management in the European banking industry to meet certain capital requirements; pay a fixed rate of interest but have characteristics of both debt and equity; and, unlike traditional convertible instruments, are mandatorily convertible to common shares by the issuing bank under certain adverse circumstances (i.e., if issuing bank falls below certain level of capital).

 The Fund is actively managed and incorporates sector allocations and tactical hedging during various interest rate and market environments.
 The Adviser uses fundamental credit and relative value analysis, and focuses on securities with transparent pricing, actively-traded capital structures and a high level of liquidity.
 The Adviser seeks to maintain the Fund's portfolio at an average credit rating of investment grade.
-The dollar weighted average duration of the portfolio of the Fund for the past year is approximately two years, with an expected range of between one and nine years based on the Adviser's assessment of market conditions.
+The Adviser will use available ratings information across all tranches in selecting investments for the Fund.
+The dollar weighted average duration of the portfolio of the Predecessor Fund for the fiscal year ended March 31, 2023 was approximately two years, and the Fund has an expected range of between one and nine years based on the Adviser's current assessment of market conditions.
 The Fund may invest in fixed-income securities of any duration or maturity.
-Duration is a measure of the sensitivity of the price of a fixed income securities with shorter duration generally will be less affected by changes in interest rates than the prices of fixed income securities with greater duration.
-For example, a five year duration means the fixed income security is expected to decrease in value by 5% if interest rates rates rise 1% and increase in value by 5% if interest rates fall 1% holding other factors constant.
+Duration is a measure of the sensitivity of the price of a fixed income security (or a portfolio of fixed income securities) to changes in interest rates.
+The prices of fixed income securities with shorter duration generally will be less affected by changes in interest rates than the prices of fixed income securities with greater duration.
+For example, a five year duration means the fixed income security is expected to decrease in value by 5% if interest rates rise 1% and increase in value by 5% if interest rates fall 1% holding other factors constant.